 Contact Rob through Vinyasa.

 Cristina Lella has been studying and practicing dance, movement and yoga for over 30 years.
 Her main yoga teachers have been Leigh Evans in San Francisco, K.J.
 Holmes in San Francisco and New York, Hart Lazer in Montreal, Ron Reid and Marla Joy in Toronto.
 She holds a Master of Arts in Dance Ethnology from York University and dances and works on occasion with Aanmitaagzi Storymakers in Nipissing.
-Cristina's classes are influenced by Iyengar, Ashtanga and Kundalini Yogas, Polarity Theory and Ayurveda, and by her lifelong study and practice of contemporary dance, including Ballet, Martha Graham Technique and Contact Improvisation.
+Cristina's classes are influenced by Iyengar, Ashtanga and Kundalini Yogas, Polarity Theory and Ayurveda, and by her lifelong study and practice of contemporary dance techniques and principles, including Ballet, Martha Graham and Contact Improvisation.
 For Cristina, yoga is a seeking... a quest to decipher unfathomable geometries within, and to be forever awe-struck and bewildered.
 It is also inextricably entwined with dancing and with cleaning house.
 Cristina co-founded and co-owns Vinyasa with Rob Joanisse.

 Contact Cristina through Vinyasa.